nitidbit/lexicon/DEVELOPERS.md

     - npm-package/src/index.ts
     - npm-package/package.json

-    git add . && git commit -m "Version x.y.z"

 Login NPM into Github's package registry.

     Create a new GitHub personal access token at https://github.com/settings/tokens npm login --registry=https://npm.pkg.github.com/
     Use the token as a password

-Right before you check-in, Build the JS ouput before you commit to GitHub, so it's available to people using the package.
+Right before you `git commit` and `npm publish`, Build the JS ouput before you commit to GitHub, so it's available to people using the package.
 This is already done if you've been running `npm run watch`

     cd npm-package
     npm run tsc
     npm publish
+    git add . && git commit -m "Version x.y.z"
     git push